-Art from the Heart is a volunteer program that has connected volunteers, patients, caregivers, and art supplies at the University of Vermont Medical Center since 1994.
-Hospital rooms and chemotherapy infusion bays become temporary art studios for patients and their caregivers, transforming the hospital environment.
+Art from the Heart is a volunteer program that connects volunteers, patients, and caregivers, with art supplies at the University of Vermont Medical Center since 1994.
+Hospital rooms and chemotherapy infusion bays become temporary art studios for patients and their caregivers, transforming the hospital environment into a more creative place.
 The program supports children, families, patients of all ages, nurses, doctors, and all care team members.
 Just over half of the participants are children under the age of 18.
-Over 7,000 people participate in this program annually.
 Art from the Heart is FREE for anyone at UVM Medical Center and Children’s Hospital.

 Contact Art from the Heart Coordinator Rebecca Schwarz at email@example.com or 802-865-9163.

 Patient, Family, and Friend Resources

 If you or someone you know is at the medical center, you can request an art kit.
 Email Rebecca Schwarz at firstname.lastname@example.org with the patient or employee's room number, which floor they are on, and which kit is requested.
 Choose from the art kits listed below or request other supplies.

 Card Making – Create and decorate cards to give to people.
 Fill cards in with a message or leave the cards blank and give as gifts for other people to use.